Keeping your home in Git, the right way

 You just have to remember to add files manually using the

--f options and then commit changes when needed.
+-f options and then commit changes when needed and it's easy to turn that into an alias.

 This is a really simply, yet powerful way to keep your $HOME directory in Git.